Motor Driven Refocus Mechanism

 - Redundant end switches and additional mechanical end stops

 Only dry lubricants are being used to avoid contamination of sensitive optics and to avoid the need for special maintenance.

-Breadboard tests have been performed to determine the difference between the commanded and actually achieved actuator positions.
+Breadboard tests have been performed with the Motor Driven Refocus Mechanism to determine the difference between the commanded and actually achieved actuator positions.
 The recorded deviations were all in a range below 0.2 μm.
 With a given statistical accuracy of the actuators of 0.1 μm an overall 3σ accuracy of 0.3 μm for the actuator positioning is granted.